 5. Meet Rabbi Debra Kolodny, a spiritual badass who has been fighting for all sorts of social justice causes since 1981

 As executive director of Portland United Against Hate, they've been on the streets for the Portland #BlackLivesMatter movement too.
 Born in New York, Rabbi Debra (D’vorah) Kolodny (they/them) is a veteran of social justice movements, bringing a spiritual perspective and an activist’s passion to racial and economic justice, women’s, environmental, peace, and LGBTQIA+ causes since 1981.
 We spoke about social justice, the current protests on the Portland streets, their calling to become a rabbi, how we can stamp out hate in public spaces, and what they find inspiring in their own life.
-Read about Rabbi Debra, and listen to the conversation here or wherever you listen to podcasts.
+Read more about Rabbi Debra.

 6. Meet Ruben Garcia, a Mexican-American man who grew up working in a migrant labor camp and became the father he never had himself

 Ruben was born in Texas to a Mexican family with ten children, an abusive and alcoholic father, and an inattentive and dysfunctional mother.
 When he was nine, his family moved from New Mexico to a migrant labor camp in Oregon, where he had to work from sunup to sundown picking produce.
 We talked about racism and prejudice, how he used his own traumatic experiences to help other children affected by trauma, and how he overcame his shame and lack of family or societal support to build a positive life for himself and his own family.
-Read about Ruben here and listen to the podcast here or wherever you listen to podcasts.
+Read about Ruben here.

 7. Meet Charles Jackson II, a Black man from Florida who is a true leader and connector.